-- 2. Production of data and statistics: - 3.
+- 1. Incorporation of international norms and standards into national legal and policy frameworks; - 2.
+Production of data and statistics; - 3.
 Undertaking policy diagnostics, analysis and research; - 4.
 Supporting policy approaches, tools and methodologies; - 5.
 Piloting of innovative policy interventions and policy implementation; - 6.
 Monitoring, reporting, follow-up, and review.

-The Initiative supports two other UN functions, namely capacity development and service delivery are two other areas of intervention under the Spotlight Initiative.
-All outcome areas will be mutually reinforcing and, as such, it will be important to foster clear links between and within activities that aim to develop and reform legal and policy frameworks, strengthen institutions, address social norms and robust prevention efforts, and ensure access to quality services and data.
+The Initiative supports two other UN functions, namely capacity development and service delivery, which are two other areas of intervention under the Spotlight Initiative.
+All outcome areas will be mutually reinforcing and, as such, it will be important to foster clear links between and within activities that aim to develop and reform legal and policy frameworks, strengthen institutions, address social norms and robust prevention efforts, ensure access to quality services and data and strengthen the women's movement.